-Tea in Great Britain did not become popular over night.
+Tea times in Great Britain did not become popular over night.
 Nor did everyone believe it a beneficial beverage.
-In fact, Jonas Hanway, the first man brave enough to carry an umbrella in London, was a vociferous proponent against it.
+In fact, Jonas Hanway, the first man brave enough to carry an umbrella in London, was a vociferous proponent against tea.
 Hanway became so upset at Samuel Johnson for his vocal enjoyment of tea, he responded saying:

 “I have long considered tea, not only as a prejudicial article of commerce; but also of a most pernicious tendency … and very injurious to health … Tea causes the diminution of our Numbers.”